jtkovacs/jtkovacs.github.io/refs/tocs/programming_TOC.md

 - How improve reuse and efficiency
 - How use existing python packages

+### 3.2.2.
+Standups

+- 1-2 minutes
+- What you've done (information, accomplishment)
+- How it compares with what you intended (accountability, reflection)
+- What you want to do (planning, accountability)
+- Anticipated challenges (advice)

-## 3.6.
+## 3.3.
 Technology assessment template

 Address: